 What is currently referred to as waste in fish farming, we see as resources.
-The water used for producing smolt will be transferred to our aquaponics facility, where 4,000 tonnes of salad will be produced annually without using a single speck of soil.
+The water used for producing smolt will be transferred to our aquaponics facility, where up to 4,000 tonnes of salad can be produced annually without using a single speck of soil.

 An added bonus is that the plants bind 2-3 times more carbon compared to their emissions in this phase of the production.

 While the sludge from sea based salmon farming is typically wasted in the fjords, we use the substance to produce biogas.
-35% of our energy consumption will be covered by our own biogas and rooftop solar panels.
+Up to 1/3 of our energy consumption will be covered by our own biogas and rooftop solar panels.